1986 World Snooker Championship: Final

-Davis, being the World Championship runner-up for a second consecutive year, commented to interviewer David Vine "We can't go on meeting like this, David," and Johnson later retorted "I hope that we can still be friends".
-The popularity of Johnson's win resulted in an appearance on television show Wogan, as well as him accompanying Cliff Richard in a box to watch Wimbledon.
+Davis, as the World Championship runner-up for a second consecutive year, commented to interviewer David Vine, "We can't go on meeting like this, David," and Johnson later retorted, "I hope that we can still be friends."
+The popularity of Johnson's win resulted in an appearance on the television show Wogan, as well as an invitation to accompany Cliff Richard to watch Wimbledon in a private box.
 This was Johnson's only ranking event win in his career, although he would go on to win two non-ranking tournaments: the 1987 Scottish Masters and the 1989 Norwich Union Grand Prix.
 The two players again met in the final at the following year's championship to contest the world title for a second time, Davis winning the match 18–14.
 Johnson's attacking style of snooker, notable for his long potting, has been seen as a harbinger of the style that became dominant in the 1990s.
-The odds on Johnson were 150 to 1 against him winning the 1986 World Championship as he had not won any tournaments in his seven-year career and had never previously won a match at the Crucible.
+The odds on Johnson were 150 to 1 against him winning the 1986 World Championship, as he had not won any tournaments in his seven-year career and had never previously won a match at the Crucible.
 The final attracted an average of 11.3 million viewers on BBC1, peaking at 15.6 million.
-A condensed version of the final was showcased on BBC Two on 22 April 2020 in place of the 2020 World Snooker Championship which had been postponed because of the coronavirus pandemic.
+A condensed version of the final was showcased on BBC Two on 22 April 2020 in place of the 2020 World Snooker Championship, which had been postponed because of the coronavirus pandemic.